|

 In this test, I am trying to

 tune in UPN channel 66.
 This is a difficult channel to get at my location.
-The T150 was able to display a broken up picture while the

-Dish6000 would not lock on to a picture at all.
-The Dish6000 needs at
+not lock on to a picture at all.
+The Dish6000 needs at least a 45-46%

-picture solid and locked in.
-In this test, which I monitored for 15
+locked in.
+In this test, which I monitored for 15 minutes, the T150 never

-minutes, the T150 never locked in a solid picture for longer than 1 second,
+locked in a solid picture for longer than 1 second, but it did display a

-out to a black screen. |
+broken up picture without completely dropping out to a black screen. |

 PIP=T150